RayHightower/RayHightower.com/_posts/2016-01-21-blue1647-iot-chicagoruby.markdown

 ### Acknowledgements

-Thank you BLUE1647 for hosting another ChicagoRuby event!
+Thank you BLUE1647 for hosting another great ChicagoRuby event!